 Shallots.
 Remove cooked bacon and add shallots to the hot bacon grease/olive oil in the same pan and cook on for about 5 minutes on medium high until they are soft.

-Adding Chicken and Bacon BACK.
+Adding Chicken Thighs and Bacon BACK.
 Add chicken back to the skillet, then add the bacon, spreading some of the pieces on top of the chicken.
 Bake for 30 minutes at 375 degrees.
 Remove from oven when the chicken is fully cooked.
+Oven Roasted Chicken with Bacon is done!

 - 2 tablespoons olive oil